 If you have not used PDF patterns before, here is an article on how to download and print PDF sewing patterns that you might want to review.

 Cut the fabric to the size of your pattern.
-All seam allowances are 5/8″ with one exception which I will be explain below.
+All seam allowances are 5/8″ and are included with one exception which I will explain below.

 Step 2: Apply stretch fusible interfacing or stay tape